Alone in the Dark 2 (video game): Release

-There were two DOS versions of the game, the floppy disk version and the CD-ROM version.
-While the floppy version was the original, the CD-ROM release added a full Red Book audio reworked soundtrack, dialogue speech (in English, French, German, Italian, Spanish and Japanese, depending on the country the game was released) and a new playable section of Grace Saunders not present in the original version, which connected the mansion and the ship areas.
-This version also removed the copy protection from the floppy disk release.
+The original MS-DOS version shipped on floppy disk.
+The CD-ROM release added a full Red Book audio soundtrack, dialogue speech (in English, French, German, Italian, Spanish and Japanese, depending on the country the game was released), and a new playable section of Grace Saunders which connects the mansion and the ship areas.

-As with the first instalment in the series, outside of Europe the game was distributed in North America by Interplay Entertainment and in Japan by Arrow Micro-Techs Corp, which once again developed and published Japanese-exclusive versions for the PC-98 and FM Towns computers.
+As with the first installment in the series, outside of Europe the game was distributed in North America by Interplay Entertainment and in Japan by Arrow Micro-Techs Corp, which once again developed and published Japanese-exclusive versions for the PC-98 and FM Towns.

-The console releases of Alone in the Dark 2 included a port for the 3DO Interactive Multiplayer released in 1995 which is very similar to the DOS CD-ROM version, and also versions released for the Sega Saturn and PlayStation in 1996 which featured reworked and fully textured polygonal models, instead of the flat shaded ones from the DOS versions and 3DO port.
+The console releases of Alone in the Dark 2 include a 3DO port (1995), and also versions for the Saturn and PlayStation in 1996 with reworked and fully textured polygonal models.
 New FMV cutscenes were also added to these ports.
-All console releases were also published in Japan by Electronic Arts Victor, with the Sega Saturn and PlayStation versions being released as Alone in the Dark 2: Jack is Back.
+All console releases were also published in Japan by Electronic Arts Victor, with the Saturn and PlayStation versions being released as Alone in the Dark: Jack Is Back.